fbusching/twitterbots.md/first_draft.md

 ## Before building the bot.

-**Etiquette** of course, before you make a twitterbot, you must follow the twitter guidlines and rules. otherwise your bot will get kicked and you will spend more time making new bots than seeing them work. hre is a link to a list of things your bot cant do.
+**Etiquette** Of course, before you make a twitterbot, you must follow the twitter guidlines and rules. otherwise your bot will get kicked and you will spend more time making new bots than seeing them work. hre is a link to a list of things your bot cant do.

 [bot etiquette](http://tinysubversions.com/2013/03/basic-twitter-bot-etiquette/)

 ## Basics of a bot.
-the first thing you have to do is make  a twitter acount for your bot to have. be sure to verify both a phone number and email.
+The first thing you have to do is make  a twitter acount for your bot to have. be sure to verify both a phone number and email.

 After you have an acount, you can make an app with twitter. you can go here, to apps.twitter.com

 [apps.twitter.com](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps),

-to build an application for your bot.
+To build an application for your bot.
 Click the create new app button and it will pull up a new menu.

 Give it the same name as your acount and a short description. give the app a name.

 ## Completing the app setup
-your app will have 3 tabs at the top of its menu.
+Your app will have 3 tabs at the top of its menu.
 Detail, keys/access tokens, and permissions. go to the keys/access tokens tab and click the "create my access token". this will give you 4 random codes
 *consumer key

 *access token